vincentwun/A-Eye-Web-Chat-Assistant/README.md

      await ai.languageModel.create();
      ```
    - Note: This command may fail, which is expected.
-   - Relaunch Chrome and reopen the DevTools Console and execute:
+   - Relaunch Chrome, reopen the DevTools Console, and run:
      ```javascript
      (await ai.languageModel.capabilities()).available;
      ```